Smoothing Meets Perturbation: Unified and Tight Analysis for Nonconvex-Concave Minimax Optimization: Preliminaries

 where $r_{\x}>0$ is a smoothing parameter.
 In their algorithm, they update $(\x,\z)$ by gradient descent and $\y$ by gradient ascent with respect to $F$.
 This algorithm is formally presented in the following \emph{Smoothed GDA.}

-\citet{li2025nonsmooth} show that \emph{Smoothed GDA} achieves both $\epsilon$-GS and $\epsilon$-OS within $\mathcal{O}(\epsilon^{-4})$ iterations.
-The intuition for such an improvement is as follows: Note that the definition of {Moreau envelop} dovetails naturally with the definition of $\epsilon$-OS in \cref{defi:primal-dual}.
-This structure enables smoothing to efficiently accelerate the convergence of \emph{Smoothed GDA} to an $\epsilon$-OS.
-In other words, the acceleration of smoothing on $\epsilon$-OS is ''direct``.
-On the other hand, because any $\epsilon$-OS can be converted into an $\Theta(\epsilon)$-GS within an additional $\mathcal{O}(\epsilon^{-2})$ iterations (cf.\ Proposition~4.13 in \citet{lin2020gradient}), the acceleration induced by smoothing on $\epsilon$-OS also carries over to $\epsilon$-GS.
-Consequently, smoothing improves the convergence rate to an $\epsilon$-GS in an "indirect" manner.
+Recently, \citet{li2025nonsmooth} further show that \emph{Smoothed GDA} achieves both $\epsilon$-GS and $\epsilon$-OS within $\mathcal{O}(\epsilon^{-4})$ iterations.
+The intuition for such an improvement is as follows: Note that the definition of {Moreau envelope} dovetails naturally with the definition of $\epsilon$-OS in \cref{defi:primal-dual}.
+This structure enables \emph{Smoothed GDA} to converge to an $\epsilon$-OS faster.
+In other words, the acceleration due to smoothing for $\epsilon$-OS is ``direct".
+On the other hand, because any $\epsilon$-OS can be converted into an $\Theta(\epsilon)$-GS in $\mathcal{O}(\epsilon^{-2})$ iterations (cf. \citep[Proposition~4.13]{lin2020gradient}), the acceleration induced by smoothing on $\epsilon$-OS also carries over to $\epsilon$-GS.
+In other words, smoothing improves the convergence rate to an $\epsilon$-GS in an ``indirect" manner.